Wax30d/BlogApplicationTutorial/README.md

   - Creating a Django application
   - Designing models and generating model migrations
   - Creating an administration site for your models
-  - Working with QuerySets and managers
+  - Working with QuerySets and managers (not need)
   - Building views, templates, and URLs
   - Adding pagination to list views
   - Using Django's class-based views